CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/12-Researcher-Analyst-Demo.md

 In this lab, you’ll explore how to use **Researcher** and **Analyst**, two expert agents built into the Microsoft Copilot app.
 You’ll learn how **Researcher** combines internal and web-based knowledge to build structured, well-supported marketing plans, and how **Analyst** applies data science techniques to uncover insights, perform modeling, and create visualizations.
 By the end, you’ll understand how both agents work together to accelerate decision-making, strategy development, and data analysis.

-## Demo Setup

-In order to complete these demos, you will need to download the [Researcher and Analyst Demo - Content Pack](https://microsoft.sharepoint.com/:u:/r/teams/MTTCentral/Immersion%20Experience%20Source%20Control/MS-4021%20Copilot%20Immersion%20Experience/Demos/Agent%20Demo%20Sample%20Docs/Researcher%20and%20Analyst%20Demo%20-%20Content%20Pack.zip?csf=1&web=1&e=384sFW), which contains all the necessary files and resources.

-## Talking Points

-- **Researcher** acts like a highly paid consultant: it can build structured, well-cited deliverables by blending internal files, competitor intelligence, and web sources.
-- **Analyst** is like having a data scientist on hand: it builds models, runs Python code, and visualizes trends instantly.
-- Both agents explain their reasoning transparently so you can validate results.
-- Together, they accelerate strategic work—marketing plans, customer segmentation, financial projections—so you can move faster with confidence.

 ## Objectives

 - Task 1: Using Researcher build a Marketing Plan